 Disney Dining Plans at Walt Disney World provide a great convenience for guests.
 When you add a Disney Dining Plan to your vacation package, you don’t need to worry about carrying money with you to the parks.
 Most restaurants on Disney property accept the Disney Dining Plans.
 There are three tiers of the Dining Plan: Quick Service, Disney Dining & Deluxe Dining.
 Both 2019 and 2020 pricing is listed below.
 Rates are based on travel dates.

 Quick Service credits are used at restaurants where you order at a counter or register, pay, collect your food and find a table.
 Each credit covers an entree and a beverage (including alcohol for guests over 21).
 My best tip?
 Send someone to find a table while someone else waits in line to order.

 Table Service credits are used at sit-down restaurants where you are seated at a table and are waited on by a waiter or waitress.
 Table Service restaurants vary; some are a la carte, some are family style and some are buffet.
-You’ll also find character dining experiences are Table Service restaurants.
+You’ll also find character dining experiences at Table Service restaurants.
 Each credit covers an entree and a beverage (including alcohol for guests over 21) or a buffet or family style meal for breakfast.
 For lunch and dinner, one credit covers an entree, a dessert and a beverage (including alcohol for guests over 21) or a buffer or family style meal.
 Some Table Service restaurants require 2 credits per person.

 Snack credits can be used on about a million different things from Starbucks coffee to Mickey Mouse pretzels to giant Cinnamon Rolls at Gaston’s Tavern in Magic Kingdom (one of my favorites).
 Snack credits are a great way to get in a quick breakfast or lunch while you’re running around the theme parks.